dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_mgmt_procedures.md

 api/completeDataSetRegistrations
 ```

-NB: note that you should replace the dataset IDs returned in the initial query with the dataset ID of the new dataset you are importing these reporting rates to.
+**NB:** note that you should replace the dataset IDs returned in the initial query with the dataset ID of the new dataset you are importing these reporting rates to.
+Do this prior to posting the information to the completeDataSetRegistrations resource.

 ### Linking historical data using indicators